jyang1737/API/README.md

 A secret key file called secretdata.txt needs to be stored in the root directory.
 Contact a developer if you wish to obtain this file.

-Note:
+### Note:
 To make upload functionality work, we used the poster module to encode file data.
 The files are included in utils, so not pip is neccessary.

+Full lyrics for every song are not always availble, as the copyright varies from song to song.

 ## Instalation
    1. start a virtual enviroment with flask installed